bhamail/shiro-test-dan/README.md

     * You can launch a locally installed tomcat with remote debugging enabled on port 8000 using:

         apache-tomcat-6.0.35$ bin/catalina.sh jpda start

+     Once deployed, you can login to each webapp with uid: admin, pwd: secret (see shiro.ini).